 In most circumstances, employers can terminate employees “at will,” meaning at any time for any reason.
 And they are not even required by law to give the reason for a discharge.
 However, there are exceptions to the “at will” rule.
 It is illegal for your employer to terminate you:

 Private employees, including former employees, have the right to inspect their personnel files to see what information their files contain about them and their job performance (California Labor Code Section 1198.5).
 Your employer must allow you to inspect your file within a “reasonable” amount of time after you ask to see it.
 Private employees also have the right to a photocopy of any document that has their signature (California Labor Code Section 432).
 You can ask to add your own documents to your personnel file if you disagree with some of the information in the file.
-Different laws provide similar rights to most government employees.
+Different laws provide similar rights to most government employees.3.
+You may be entitled to “waiting time penalties” if your final wages are late.

 If you are fired, your employer must pay all wages due to you immediately upon termination (California Labor Code Section 201).
 If you quit, and gave your employer 72 hours of notice, you are entitled on your last day to all wages due.
 If you quit with less than 72 hours of notice, your wages are due within 72 hours after you notified your employer that you will be quitting (California Labor Code Section 202).
 If your employer willfully refuses to pay you within these time limits, it may have to pay you a penalty for each day that your wages are late, for up to 30 days.
 (Government employees are not covered by this rule.)
-Claims for late final pay are filed with the “Labor Commissioner” (California Department of Industrial Relations, Division of Labor Standards Enforcement).
+Claims for late final pay are filed with the “Labor Commissioner” (California Department of Industrial Relations, Division of Labor Standards Enforcement).4.
+“Use it or lose it” vacation policies are illegal.

 You do not forfeit unused vacation when your employment ends.
 When you are terminated or you quit a job, you are entitled to your unused vacation pay, just like unpaid wages (California Labor Code Section 227.3).
 Although your employer might not allow you to actually take vacation until you’ve worked for a certain amount of time, you may be “earning” vacation pay from your first day of work.
-Your employer, however, may impose a “reasonable” cap on the total amount of vacation that you can accrue over time.
+Your employer, however, may impose a “reasonable” cap on the total amount of vacation that you can accrue over time.5.
+A former employer can say bad, but not false, things about you when giving a reference.

 If you apply for a job and your former employer is contacted for a reference, that employer is legally able to say bad things about you or your work performance as long as the employer’s comments are truthful.
 On the other hand, your former employer cannot knowingly give false information about your work performance to try to prevent you from getting a new job.
 (California Labor Code Section 1050).
 Also, your former employer can give his opinion about your work performance (such as “he was unreliable”) but cannot provide false factual statements (such as “he was stealing”).
 Because there is such a fine line between what is legal and illegal, many employers have adopted a policy not to provide any information other than the dates of employment for former employees.
-Although these policies are widespread, they are not actually required by law.
+Although these policies are widespread, they are not actually required by law.6.
+Many workers can get 12 weeks of unpaid medical leave, with the right to return to work.

 Under family/medical leave laws, you are entitled to 12 weeks (used consecutively or intermittently) of unpaid leave from work to “bond” with a newborn baby or if you, your children, your parents, your spouse or your registered domestic partner have a “serious health condition” (including a serious health condition caused by domestic violence).
 During your leave, your employer must maintain your health benefits and must reinstate you to the same or equivalent position when you return.
 To qualify, you must meet the following criteria:

-Regardless of whether they meet the above employer-size or employment-length rules, workers who participate in the State Disability Insurance (SDI) Program are entitled to a maximum of six weeks of partial pay each year while taking time off from work to bond with a newborn baby, newly adopted foster child, or to care for a seriously ill parent, child, spouse or registered domestic partner.
+Regardless of whether they meet the above employer-size or employment-length rules, workers who participate in the State Disability Insurance (SDI) Program are entitled to a maximum of six weeks of partial pay each year while taking time off from work to bond with a newborn baby, newly adopted foster child, or to care for a seriously ill parent, child, spouse or registered domestic partner.7.
+Your employer cannot deduct money from your pay if you make a reasonable mistake.

 It is illegal for an employer to deduct money from an employee’s paycheck to offset an inadvertent error, cash shortage, or breakage (in other words, a loss caused by a simple mistake or accident).
 To legally make a deduction, the employer must show the error, cash shortage, or breakage was caused by the employee’s dishonesty, willful misconduct or gross negligence.
-It is also illegal, in most occupations, for an employer to deduct the cost of a uniform or tools (exceptions include tools or equipment used in certain trades or crafts, and implements used by barbers, hair stylists and manicurists).
+It is also illegal, in most occupations, for an employer to deduct the cost of a uniform or tools (exceptions include tools or equipment used in certain trades or crafts, and implements used by barbers, hair stylists and manicurists).8.
+You may be an “employee” even if you are called a “contractor.”

 Your designation as an “employee” or as an “independent contractor” is determined by how you do your work, not by your job title.
 If you are an employee, you are eligible for unemployment insurance, workers’ compensation,